Key Takeaways

 Eligibility and What the Law Provides

 The qualifying reasons for leave are specific: birth of a child and bonding time, placement of a child for adoption or foster care, caring for a spouse, child, or parent with a serious health condition, your own serious health condition that prevents you from working, and qualifying exigencies related to military service.
+In addition, FMLA provides up to 26 workweeks of leave in a single 12-month period to care for a covered servicemember with a serious injury or illness — this is the military-caregiver leave provision under 29 U.S.C. § 2612(a)(3), and it's the most generous leave entitlement in the statute.
 When you return from FMLA leave, you must be restored to your same position or an equivalent position with the same pay, benefits, and working conditions.
 Your job cannot be eliminated because you took leave.
 During leave, your health insurance continues on the same terms, and your employer must continue making their contribution.

 Many employees believe FMLA means 12 continuous weeks and nothing more.
 This misunderstanding costs them significant protections.
-FMLA can be taken intermittently — in increments as small as one hour — for chronic conditions requiring periodic treatment, flare-ups of medical conditions, ongoing therapy appointments, and pregnancy-related conditions.
-Employers cannot deny legitimate intermittent leave requests, though they may require periodic medical recertification.
+FMLA can be taken intermittently or on a reduced schedule for chronic conditions requiring periodic treatment, flare-ups of medical conditions, ongoing therapy appointments, and pregnancy-related conditions when the statute and medical certification support it.
+Employers generally must track intermittent leave using increments no larger than the shortest increment used for other leave, up to a one-hour maximum.
 FMLA can also be used to temporarily reduce your work schedule — working fewer hours per day or fewer days per week while dealing with a serious health condition.

 How your employer calculates the 12-week period matters and varies by company.
-Some use a calendar year that resets January 1.
-Others use a rolling 12-month period measured backward from each leave date, a fixed 12-month period that doesn't follow the calendar, or a 12-month period measured forward from the first date of leave.
+The Department of Labor recognizes four methods: calendar year, another fixed 12-month period, a 12-month period measured forward from first leave, or a rolling 12-month period measured backward from each leave date.
+The Department of Labor's 12-month-period fact sheet says employers must use the same method for all employees, must give notice before changing methods, and cannot change the method to avoid FMLA obligations.
 Knowing which method your employer uses affects how much leave you have available at any given time.

 How Employers Violate FMLA

 FMLA violations fall into two broad categories: interference and retaliation.
 Interference means the employer prevented you from exercising your FMLA rights — discouraging you from taking leave, requiring you to find your own coverage before you can be absent, denying properly documented leave requests, counting FMLA absences against you in attendance policies, or failing to notify you of your FMLA rights and responsibilities.
-Each of these is independently actionable.
+Department of Labor Fact Sheet #77B gives examples that include refusing leave, discouraging leave, manipulating work hours to avoid FMLA responsibilities, using leave as a negative factor in employment decisions, and counting FMLA leave under no-fault attendance policies.

 Retaliation means the employer took adverse action because you exercised your rights.
 This includes termination after a leave request, demotion upon return, negative performance reviews tied to leave periods, position elimination dressed up as "business reasons," and exclusion from assignments, projects, or promotions.
 The law is clear: taking FMLA leave cannot be a factor in any adverse employment decision.

 Employers also violate FMLA by demanding excessive documentation.
-They can request certification of a serious health condition, but they cannot demand your complete medical records, require disclosure of your specific diagnosis, contact your doctor without your permission (except through HR for limited clarification), or require more documentation than the statute allows.
-And they cannot deny properly documented leave simply because it's "inconvenient," because they doubt your condition is "serious enough," or because other employees have to cover your work.
+They can request certification of a serious health condition, but they cannot demand your complete medical records, require disclosure beyond what the certification rules allow, have your direct supervisor contact your doctor, or require more documentation than the statute and regulations permit.
+Limited authentication or clarification must be handled through appropriate personnel, not through a supervisor pressuring the employee or provider.
+And employers cannot deny properly documented leave simply because it's "inconvenient," because they doubt your condition is "serious enough," or because other employees have to cover your work.

 The Retaliation Pattern